-1. Relevance and scope threshold = 3 , weight = 1 2.
-Quality of proposed solution and workplan threshold = 3 , weight = 1 3.
-Quality of the consortium and project management threshold = 3 , weight = 1 4.
-Potential impact - quality of life threshold = 3 , weight = 1 5.
-Potential impact - market development threshold = 3 , weight = 1
+Relevance and scope Quality of proposed solution and workplan Quality of the consortium and project management threshold = 3, weight = 1 threshold = 3, weight = 1 threshold = 3, weight = 1 4.
+Potential impact - quality of life threshold = 3, weight = 1 5.
+Potential impact - market development threshold = 3 , weight = 1 • For SMALL COLLABORATIVE PROJECTS: 1.
+Relevance and scope threshold = 3, weight = 1 2.
+Quality of proposed solution and workplan threshold = 3, weight = 1 3.
+Quality of the consortium and project management threshold = 3, weight = 1 4.
+Potential impact on Quality of Life and/or Market Development threshold = 3, weight = 2

-^{} Threshold: indicates the minimum score a proposal needs to obtain for each criterion to be considered for funding.
+Threshold: indicates the minimum score a proposal needs to obtain for each criterion to be considered for funding.

-^{} Weight: indicates the factor by which a score from the 5-point scale will be multiplied.
+Weight: indicates the factor by which a score from the 5-point scale will be multiplied.